August 4 - 14, 2015

-The University of Rhode Island (URI) and the University of Tokyo (Todai) jointly offer a summer seminar on issues in coastal management.
-This year the seminar will be held in Japan.
+The University of Rhode Island (URI) and the University of Tokyo (Todai) jointly offer a summer seminar on issues in coastal adaptation to climate change.
+This year the seminar will be held in Rhode Island and Massachusetts.
 The course will focus on the likely impacts of climate change on fisheries, aquaculture, and coastal development and potential adaptation strategies.
-The course will be co-taught by professors from Todai and URI.
-Seven students from Japan and seven students from the United States will participate in the program.
-Teams comprised of both American and Japanese students will jointly work on adaptation proposals as their final projects.
+The course will be co-taught by professors from Todai, URI, and National Taiwan Ocean University (NTOU).
+Students taking the course will come from URI, Todai, NTOU, Indonesia, and Brazil.
+Teams comprised of both American and International students will jointly work on adaptation proposals as their final projects.
 The URI professors come from a variety of disciplines including Marine Affairs, History, and Environmental and Natural Resource Economics.
 The Todai professors are from Marine Science, Economics, and Public Policy.
+The NTOU professor works in Ocean Policy.
 Students will meet with stakeholders in aquaculture, wild fisheries, and coastal development and also with government officials who are involved in regulating these sectors.
 Students will visit aquaculture operations, fishing ports, coastal hazard areas, and adaptation projects.
+Activities will include kayaking and a fish trawl.
+Trips will include New Bedford, Fairhaven, Block Island, and the coastal ponds.

 The course will initially take place online as students and faculty discuss readings and issues.
 The online introduction also enables the American and Japanese students to start building relationships before the start of the ten-day joint session.

-Graduate students will earn three credits in the following courses:
+Graduate students will earn 3-6 credits in the following courses:

-Admitted undergradaute students should discuss credit options with the Program Director.
+Admitted undergraduate students should discuss credit options with the Program Director.

 Housing and Dining: